golioth/docs/docs/guides/quickstart/3-sign-up.md

 <SignUp/>

-After the CLI is authenticated, we can move forward with provisioning a device.
+Once the CLI is authenticated, we can move onto provisioning a device.